angr/angr-doc/docs/simuvex.md

 By setting your own concretization managers (or through the use of SimInspect `address_concretization` breakpoints, described above), you can change the way SimuVEX resolves symbolic addresses.

 _TODO: elaborate_

+# SimuVEX Options

+SimuVEX is extremely customizable through the use of _state options_, a set of constants stored in `state.options`.
+These options are documented in the [source code](https://github.com/angr/simuvex/blob/master/simuvex/s_options.py).